djeada/Databases-Notes/notes/04_acid_properties_and_transactions/01_transactions_intro.md

 ### ACID Properties

-Transactions are defined by their **ACID** properties: Atomicity, Consistency, Isolation, and Durability.
-These principles guarantee that database transactions are processed reliably, maintaining data integrity even in the face of errors, power failures, or other unexpected issues.
+Transactions in databases follow the **ACID** properties—Atomicity, Consistency, Isolation, and Durability—to ensure reliability, correctness, and robustness, even during errors or system failures.

 #### Atomicity

-Atomicity ensures that a transaction is all-or-nothing.
-This means that either all operations within the transaction are completed successfully, or none are applied at all.
-If any operation fails, the entire transaction is aborted, and the database remains unchanged.
+Atomicity guarantees that a transaction is treated as a single, indivisible unit.
+Either all operations within the transaction succeed, or none do.
+If any operation within a transaction fails, all previously executed steps are reversed.

 ```
+Transaction Example:

+Initial State:
+Account A: $100
+Account B: $50

 Transaction Steps:
-1. Debit $20 from Account A
+1. Debit $20 from Account A (Account A: $80)
-2. Credit $20 to Account B
+2. Credit $20 to Account B (Account B: $70)

-If Step 2 fails, Step 1 is undone.
+If Step 2 fails:
+Rollback Step 1 → Account A returns to $100
 ```

-In this way, atomicity prevents partial updates that could lead to data inconsistencies.
+*Atomicity prevents partial updates, preserving database consistency.*

 #### Consistency

-Consistency guarantees that a transaction brings the database from one valid state to another, adhering to all predefined rules such as integrity constraints and triggers.
-This means that any data written to the database must be valid according to all defined rules.
+Consistency ensures that transactions transition the database from one valid state to another valid state, following all rules, constraints, and triggers defined in the database.

 ```
-Before Transaction:
-- Total Balance: $150
+Transaction Example:

+Initial State:
+Account A: $100
+Account B: $50

 After Transaction:
-- Total Balance: $150
+Account A: $80
+Account B: $70

-The total balance remains consistent throughout the transaction.
+Total balance remains consistent:
+Before: $150 | After: $150
 ```

-This property ensures that the integrity of the database is maintained.
+*Consistency maintains data integrity throughout transactions.*

 #### Isolation

-Isolation means that concurrent transactions occur independently without interference.
-Each transaction operates as if it is the only one using the database, preventing transactions from seeing intermediate states of other concurrent transactions.
+Isolation ensures concurrent transactions operate independently, without affecting each other.
+Transactions run as if they are executed sequentially, preventing intermediate states from being visible to other concurrent transactions.

 ```
+Isolation Example:

+Transaction T1:
-Transaction T1: Reads and updates Account A
+Reads Account A → Updates Account A

+Transaction T2:
-Transaction T2: Reads and updates Account B
+Reads Account B → Updates Account B

-Even if T1 and T2 run simultaneously, they don't affect each other's operations.
+Even if T1 and T2 execute simultaneously:
+T1 ↔ Account A (isolated)
+T2 ↔ Account B (isolated)

+No interference between transactions.
 ```

-Isolation prevents conflicts and ensures that transactions do not compromise each other's integrity.
+*Isolation prevents transactions from causing conflicts or inconsistency.*

 #### Durability

-Durability assures that once a transaction has been committed, its changes are permanent, even in the event of a system failure.
-The database system ensures that committed transactions are saved to non-volatile storage.
+Durability guarantees that once a transaction is committed, its effects are permanently saved, even if a system failure occurs immediately afterward.
+The committed state is stored on durable, non-volatile storage.

 ```
+Durability Example:

-Transaction Committed:
+Transaction Commit:
-- Changes are written to disk.
+→ Changes saved permanently to disk.

 System Crash Occurs:
+→ Restart System

+After Recovery:
-- After restart, the committed changes are still present.
+→ Committed changes still present.
 ```

-This property guarantees that the results of a transaction won't be lost.
+*Durability ensures permanent recording of committed transactions.*

 ### Analogy of a post office